2026 LEAGUE RULES

 The home team must provide a Scorer, each score to be written down and deducted, and scoreboards to be in a prominent position.

-Each league match shall consist of five singles games of best of five legs each 501 double start, double finish, and a total of three pairs legs 601 flying start, double finish.
-One point will be awarded for each best of five singles won and one point for each leg of 601 pairs won.
-Captains will be consulted before the knock-out stages for their views.
+Each league match shall consist of five singles games of best of five legs each 301 double start, double finish and three pairs games of best of three legs 601 flying start, double finish.
+One point will be awarded for each best of five singles won and one point for each best of three of 601 pairs won.
 For a fixture to be complete, ALL GAMES MUST BE PLAYED and results recorded on the sheets provided.

 A Bull to count as double twenty-five.
 Three doubles or three trebles do NOT count as a rub.